glowbom/mobile-orders/README.md

 [**Get Started**](https://glowbom.com/)

-**Glowbom** is the first no-code platform that lets you create software via chat, using just your voice.

 ### Create your own store without code.

 Use Google Sheets to collect orders.

 [![Here's how it works...](https://user-images.githubusercontent.com/2455891/97621854-11b3c300-19e9-11eb-93ba-c9a3fc7f7cdf.png)](https://glowbom.com/)

+### About Glowbom

+**Glowbom** is the first no-code platform that lets you create software via chat, using just your voice.

 ### Here's how it works...